 Colombia is no longer a well-kept secret travel destination in South America.
-With huge improvement on safety and the country’s tourism board spending millions of dollars in promotion, Colombia is emerging from its haunting past to be in the bucket list of many wanderlusters.
+With huge improvements in safety and the country’s tourism board spending millions of dollars in promotion, Colombia is emerging from its haunting past to be on the bucket list of many wanderlusters.

 There are many reasons why Colombia is drawing visitors from all over the world; with fairytale-like Cartagena, wild exotic beaches of Parque Tayrona, cool coffee country, ancient ruins of San Agustin, and the warmest people you will ever meet.

-For travelers with a bit more time to venture off the major touristy route they will encounter a true authentic Colombia in the small towns and villages, some of them are really beautiful and well worth a visit.
+For travelers with a bit more time to venture off the major touristy route, they will encounter a true authentic Colombia in the small towns and villages, some of which are really beautiful and well worth a visit.